com-lihaoyi/mill/main/codesig/readme.md

 method together with all its dependencies to use as a cache key.

-Note that we do not perform any sort of data-flow analysis, whether for local variables or for class fields, and rely on the static types reported in the JVM Bytecode.
+Note that we do not perform any sort of data-flow analysis, whether for local variables or for class fields, and instead rely on the static types reported in the JVM Bytecode.
 Such analysis could improve the accuracy of our call graphs, which would allow fewer cache invalidations and more aggressive caching when code changes.
 Such improvements are left for future work.